az4if/mini-dep-bot/README.md

   with `requests`

 **Two things worth knowing up front:**
-- Some ecosystem parsing is intentionally narrow (e.g. only certain `Cargo.toml`/`Gemfile` styles — see [Limitations](#limitations) for the exact scope of each).
+- Ecosystem parsing covers the common cases for each format (including Cargo's nested `[dependencies.name]` tables and implicit caret default, and Ruby's pessimistic `~>` operator) but isn't exhaustive — see [Limitations](#limitations) for the exact scope of each.
-- Lockfiles aren't updated automatically, so you'll still need a manual step for `package-lock.json`/`Cargo.lock`/etc. after merging.
+- Lockfiles get regenerated for real, but only when run through the provided GitHub Actions workflow (see [Lockfiles](#lockfiles)) — running `bot.py` standalone still leaves that as a manual step.

 ## How it works